TradeTrust/documentation/docs/document-creator/config-file.md

 #### ENCRYPTED_JSON Wallet

-The wallet field can be derive it from either one of these methods:
+The wallet field can be derived from either one of these methods:

 1. If you don't have a wallet, you can refer to [Open Attestation's documentation](https://github.com/Open-Attestation/open-attestation-cli#wallet) to create a wallet.
    _Note: you will need to have Open Attestation Cli installed._ After running OA CLI `wallet create` command, this will give you a wallet.json.